-Summary Information for Violation of a MCL, MRDL, AL, TT, or Monitoring and Reporting Requirement
+Summary Information for Violation of a MCL.
+MRDL.
+AL. TT. or M Ionitoring and Reporting Requirement

-Violation Explanation Duration Actions Taken to Correct the Violation Health Effects Language AL for copper 5 of 40 samples exceeded the AL N/A (5) (6)
+Violation Explanation Duration Actions Taken to Correct the Violation Health Effects Language AL for copper 5 of 40 samples exceeded the AL N/A (5) (6) AL for Lead 5 of 40 samples exceeded the AL N/A (5) (7)

 (5) MCWD is working with an engineering consulting firm to reduce the corrosive properties of our delivered water.
-Implementation of the treatment plant upgrades has started this year with construction currently taking place at two of the water treatment plants.
-Upgrades at the remaining water treatment plant will follow as treatment designs are completed.
+Implementation of the treatment plant upgrades started in 2012 with construction currently taking place at one of the water treatment plants.
 Additional information is available from the Mammoth Community Water District at (760) 934-2596.